Battle of Trenton

-After crossing the Delaware River on Christmas night of 1776, Washington and his Continental forces attacked the Hessian garrison at Trenton.
+After crossing the Delaware on Christmas night of 1776, Washington and his troops attacked the Hessian Garrison at Trenton.

 General George Washington's commitment to cross the Delaware River on Christmas 1776 foreshadowed the many hardships faced as well as the eventual victory of the Continental Army during the American Revolution.
 At first glance, the decision to transport 2,400 Continental soldiers across an icy river in one night, directly into a severe winter storm of sleet and snow seems irrational.